 Being the victim of investment fraud can be a catastrophic hit to you, your family, and your plans for the future.
 The money you have worked hard for your entire life can be taken away in an instant.

 Indeed, one of the best examples of how devastating the impacts of investment fraud can be is the Bernie Madoff case.
-Bernie Madoff perpetuated a Ponzi scheme that was based on nothing but his charm, his reputation, and the goodwill of his investment firm.
+Bernie Madoff perpetrated a Ponzi scheme that was based on nothing but his charm, his reputation, and the goodwill of his investment firm.

-As shocking as it may seem, Madoff was able to keep up a billion dollar investment fraud Ponzi scheme for decades.
+As shocking as it may seem, Madoff was able to keep up a billion-dollar investment fraud Ponzi scheme for decades.
 The red flags were there, but the kind of power he wielded on Wall Street, allowed him to keep suspicion from the Securities and Exchange Commission (SEC) at bay.

 Once the Great Recession hit, however, Madoff was unable to keep up the façade.
 And, with surprising calmness, Madoff turned himself in, took responsibility for his massive financial crimes, and stated that he always knew the day would come when the authorities would put him in jail.